 Escape rooms have existed in Japan for close to a decade, but only recently have they been available to English-language players.
-Real Escape Games (REG), designed and developed in Japan, is the leading international brand for these live-action games and has opened up shop in Tokyo’s Asakusa ward with two distinct, but equally captivating rooms: the Red Room and the Haunted Manor.
+Real Escape Games (REG), designed and developed by Japanese company SCRAP, is the leading international brand for these live-action games.
+It opened up shop in Tokyo’s Asakusa ward—at first with just two distinct but equally captivating rooms, but as of July 2018, it currently has three rooms.

 Description: “You find yourself locked in a room.
 There are no puzzles or codes around you—only red walls, mysterious props and two locked doors.
 You must rely on your own abilities to open these doors and escape.”

-This room is a Japanese-style haunted house themed escape game created in collaboration with famous haunted house producer Gomi Hirofumi (whose work you might be familiar with if you’ve visited the uber-scary haunted hospital at Fuji-Q amusement park).
-The success rate is much higher than the Red Room (about 50%), but with the added thrill of the undead lurking around every corner.
-The haunted house has three levels, which you can reach by stairs only, so not accessible to those with limited mobility.
+The success rate was much higher than the Red Room (about 50%), but with the added thrill of the undead lurking around every corner.
+The haunted house had three levels, which you can reach by stairs only, so not accessible to those with limited mobility.
 This one was by far my group’s favorite out of the two rooms, as it offered a uniquely Japanese horror storyline.

 Tips and info